senserf/picos/README.txt

 	   SOURCES/KERNEL, so it can be easily changed if desired.
 	   SIDE now compiles without warnings with g++ 4.2.3.
 	   Version changed to 3.2, manual updated.

+ R080904A  Fixed a bug in zz_print_debug_info (process.cc) introduced with
+	   R080714B causing compilation errors with -g/-G.

+	   Zipf random number generator included (see the manual).